CubeBeveled/6b6t-advertising/README.md

 The render distance of the bot.
 Input options for this value can be read [here](https://github.com/PrismarineJS/mineflayer/blob/master/docs/api.md#botsettingsviewdistance).

 *For developers* heres the [Mineflayer API documentation](https://github.com/PrismarineJS/mineflayer/blob/master/docs/api.md)

-### sendChatMessagesInConsole
-If a bot should send server messages in console
 ___